shcallaway/ultravox-cli/README.md

 A simple CLI that allows you to "chat" with an Ultravox voice agent.
 See Ultravox documentation [here](https://www.ultravox.ai/).

+Ultravox is an AI voice agent platform that enables natural and engaging voice conversations.
+This CLI tool provides a simple interface to interact with Ultravox agents directly from your terminal.

 ## Prerequisites

 - Python 3.10+
 - pip
+- Ultravox API key (obtain from [Ultravox dashboard](https://www.ultravox.ai/))
+- Microphone hardware (for voice input)
+- Speaker/headphones (for voice output)

 ## Setup